danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 ## 6. The ClickHouse Client

-The **clickhouse** binary includes a client app that connects to a ClickHouse server and allows you to execute SQL commands from a shell or command line.
+The **clickhouse** binary includes a client app that connects to a ClickHouse server and allows you to execute SQL commands from a command line or shell script.
 The client is easy to start...

 {{< detail-tag "Show instructions" >}}

-1. If you are not using Docker, then run the following command from within the **clickhouse** folder where downloaded the binary:
+1. If you are not using Docker, then run the following command from within the **clickhouse** folder where you downloaded the binary:
 ```bash
 ./clickhouse client
 ```